laipn/company-questions/README.md

   - Does this extend to ICs then?
 How do you ensure KPIs don't get gamed?
 - Promotion.
   - How do you determine what KPIs are worthy of promotion?
+- No KPIs
+  - How do you ensure managers do what they are supposed to do in a way that HR and promo committees can recognize?